Gwen Jackson

-Gwen Jackson (born October 23, 1980) is a former WNBA player who played for the Phoenix Mercury.
-She also played for the San Antonio Silver Stars.
-She was the sixth overall pick in the 2003 WNBA Draft.
+Gwen Jackson (born October 23, 1980) is an American former professional basketball player who played for the San Antonio Silver Stars and Phoenix Mercury of the Women's National Basketball Association (WNBA).
+She was the sixth overall pick in the 2003 WNBA draft.
 She attended the University of Tennessee.

 High school

 Jackson played for Eufaula High School in Eufaula, Alabama, where she was named a WBCA All-American.
 Jackson was also selected to receive the 1998 Alabama Miss Basketball award.
 She participated in the 1999 WBCA High School All-America Game where she scored eight points.